juancarlosfield/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A/:Changes that get in conflict with someone else's changes.
 This happens from one's working directory or the staging area's files are being written over it.
+Keeping a clean message allows others to work in the code w/o merging conflicts.